CampbellDavid/sei-project-01/readme.md

 ## Project Management

-We structured the ten days we had as follows:
+I structured the seven days I had as follows:

 Day 1:

 - Planning on paper